Andrew Wouters: Life

 Wouters was born in 1542.
 He was ordained a priest and lived a very scandalous life.
-He was a known womanizer, and fathered many children.
+He was a known womanizer, and was known to have had several children.

 During the Dutch revolt against the Spanish, a Calvinist rebel group set themselves up to battle the Catholic Church in the Netherlands.
 In June 1572, Gorkum fell to the Dutch, and the mentioned rebels captured nine Franciscan friars, two lay brothers, and also a parish priest with his assistant.
 They joined two other imprisoned clerics.
 Four more, including Wouters, were added to the fifteen already captured in mid-June.

 Imprisoned at Gorkum from 26 June to 6 July 1572, the nineteen were moved to Brielle, arriving on 8 July.
-The captured were forced to abandon their belief in Transubstantiation, and also their belief in Papal supremacy.
+The captured were ordered to abandon their belief in Transubstantiation, and also their belief in Papal supremacy.
 All refused to renounce the faith.
 A letter from William the Silent, saying that all those in authority should leave the priests and brothers unmolested, was ignored by the Calvinists.
 The martyrs were hanged in 1572 from the roof of a turfshed.

-Wouters' last words were "Fornicator I always was; heretic I never was", referencing that he was a known womanizer, but refused to renounce the Catholic faith.
+Wouters' last words were "Fornicator I always was; heretic I never was", a reference to his past as a known womanizer and his refusal to renounce the Catholic faith.